 Step 5: Take Security Seriously

 Online payments are often safer than taking cash or check payments in person, because there’s no risk of a credit card payment falling into a backpack black hole.
-But cashless schools do handle sensitive data and protecting that information must be taken seriously.
+But cashless schools handle sensitive data, and it's important to protect that information.
 If parents are uneasy about your system’s security, they’re not going to use it.
-Here are some security tips to help you out.

 - Use passwords on every device.
 This means everything – your computer, tablet, phone — anything where you may be logged in to work accounts.